Tax contingent liabilities, uncertainties, tax judgements, risks, IAS 12 paras 88A-88D disclosures relating to Pillar Two income taxes.

 (f) Tax

 The group operates in a large number of markets with complex tax and legislative regimes that are open to subjective interpretation.
-In the context of these operations, it is possible that tax exposures which have not yet materialised (including those which could arise as a result of tax assessments) may result in losses to the group.
-In the circumstances where tax authorities have raised assessments, challenging interpretations which may lead to a possible material outflow, these have been included as contingent liabilities.
-Where the potential tax exposures are known to us and have not been assessed, the group considers disclosure of such matters taking into account their size and nature, relevant regulatory requirements and potential prejudice of the future resolution or assessment thereof.
+In the context of these operations, it is possible that tax exposures which have not yet materialised (including those which could arise as part of tax assessments) may result in losses to the group.
+Where the potential tax exposures are known to us and may lead to a possible material outflow, the group assesses the disclosure of such matters as contingent liabilities, taking into account both assessed and unassessed amounts (if any), their size and nature, relevant regulatory requirements and potential prejudice of the future resolution or assessment thereof.

-Diageo has a large number of ongoing tax cases in Brazil and India.
-Since assessing an accurate value of contingent liabilities in these markets requires a high degree of judgement, contingent liabilities are disclosed on the basis of the current known possible exposure from tax assessment values.
-While not all of these cases are individually significant, the current aggregate known possible exposure from tax assessment values is up to approximately £545 million for Brazil and up to approximately £131 million for India.
+Diageo has a large number of ongoing tax cases in Brazil and India, for which contingent liabilities are disclosed on the basis of the current known possible exposure from tax assessment values.
+While not all of these cases are individually significant, the current aggregate known possible exposure from tax assessment values is up to approximately $906 million for Brazil and up to approximately $90 million for India.
 The group believes that the likelihood that the tax authorities will ultimately prevail is lower than probable but higher than remote.
 Due to the fiscal environment in Brazil and in India, the possibility of further tax assessments related to the same matters cannot be ruled out and the judicial processes may take extended periods to conclude.
 Based on its current assessment, Diageo believes that no provision is required in respect of these issues.

-Payments were made under protest in India in respect of the periods 1 April 2006 to 31 March 2019 in relation to tax assessments where the risk is considered to be remote or possible.
+Payments were made under protest in India in respect of the periods 1 April 2006 to 31 January 2025 in relation to tax assessments where the risk is considered to be remote or possible.
 These payments have to be made in order to be able to challenge the assessments and as such have been recognised as a receivable in the group’s balance sheet.
-The total amount of payments under protest recognised as a receivable as at 30 June 2022 is £120 million (corporate tax payments of £108 million and indirect tax payments of £12 million).
+The total amount of payments under protest recognised as a receivable as at30 June 2025 is $120 million (corporate tax payments of $108 million and indirect tax payments of $12 million).

 7. Taxation (extract 1)